getsentry/spangen/README.md

 - `KAFKA_BROKER`: The host and port of the broker.
 Defaults to `kafka-001:9092`.
 - `KAFKA_TOPIC`: The name of the topic to produce to.
 Defaults to `snuba-spans`.
+- `KAFKA_PARTITION`: An optional partition number to produce to.
+Defaults to random partitioning.

 Example: